 Clear umbrellas are well-loved props for rainy engagement photos.
 However, if you have opaque umbrellas, use their nontransparent quality to your advantage.

 A big umbrella will cover both you and your partner.
-You can face each other, hold an umbrella to shield your upper bodies, and do whatever you want behind the accessory.
+You can face each other, hold an umbrella to shield your upper body, and do whatever you want behind the accessory.
 You can smile at each other, share a passionate kiss, or make goofy faces and get one another to laugh.

 You can also hold one umbrella each.
 The color, style, and pattern can express your personality.
 For example, you may prefer an umbrella with a floral motif, whereas your partner likes geometric patterns.
 You can intertwine your free hands.